openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/medianPreopticNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Median preoptic nucleus' is a preoptic nucleus.
+   :definition: Is a preoptic nucleus. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002625)]
    :description: The median preoptic nucleus is located along the midline in a position significantly dorsal to the other 3 preoptic nuclei, at least in the macaca fascicularis brain.
 It wraps around the top (dorsal), front, and bottom (ventral) surfaces of the anterior commissure.
 The median preoptic nucleus generates thirst.
-Drinking decreases noradrenaline release in the median preoptic nucleus.
+Drinking decreases noradrenaline release in the median preoptic nucleus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002625)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106717
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002625#median-preoptic-nucleus-1
    :name: median preoptic nucleus